philipp-stdr/Final_Project_P-P/README.md

 ## How to reproduce the paper

 The repository includes all files necessary to reproduce our research.
-The markdown-file 'Final_Project_P-P.Rmd' is dynamically reproducible and sources 'data_combine.R', which downloads and transforms all relevant sub-datasets into the final dataset 'data_final.rda'.
+The markdown-file 'final_paper.Rmd' is dynamically reproducible and sources 'data_combine.R', which downloads and transforms all relevant sub-datasets into the final dataset 'data_final.rda'.
 Note, however, that it is computational demanding and can take 15-35 minutes to run.
 To ease computation, each of the data-generation files saves a dataset after their first run, and if they are present in the "data_sets" folder, the 'data_combine.R' skips the phase.
 Further, if the final dataset is present in the working directory, the markdown-file simply loads the final dataset rather than re-download and re-transform all the sub-datasets.

 ## Folder and file structure

+### master branch

     .
-    ├── Final_Project_P-P.rmd               # Rmd file used to produce the final paper as pdf ├── Final_Project_P-P.pdf               # Final paper as pdf ├── Presentation.rmd                    # Rmd file used to produce the presentation of the results as html ├── Presentation.pdf                    # Presentation as pdf
+    ├── final_paper.rmd               # Rmd file used to produce the final paper as pdf ├── final_paper.pdf               # Final paper as pdf ├── presentation.rmd              # Rmd file used to produce the presentation of the results as html ├── presentation.pdf              # Presentation as pdf
-    ├── index.rmd                           # Rmd file used to produce the website hosted at the gh-pages branch ├── index.html                          # Website hosted at the gh-pages branch ├── main_paper.bib                      # Contains literature cited in the final paper ├── packages_paper.bib                  # Contains packages used in throughout the analysis ├── README.md                           # Readme file
+    ├── main_paper.bib                # Contains literature cited in the final paper ├── packages_paper.bib            # Contains packages used in throughout the analysis ├── README.md                     # Readme file
-    ├── Data                                # Folder containing data files and R files to gather and prepare the data sets │   ├── data_combine.R                  # Sources the four below mentioned files sequentially │   ├── GSS_data_downloader.R           # Downloads the General Social Survey (GSS) from 1972-2014 │   ├── deflator.R                      # Downloads the Personal Consumption Expenditure (PCE) index │   ├── CPS_Bertrand.R                  # Downloads the replication file from Bertrand (2013) and extracts data on income percentiles
+    ├── Data                          # Folder containing data files and R files to gather and prepare the data │   ├── data_combine.R            # Sources the four below mentioned files sequentially │   ├── GSS_data_downloader.R     # Downloads the General Social Survey (GSS) from 1972-2014 │   ├── deflator.R                # Downloads the Personal Consumption Expenditure (PCE) index │   ├── CPS_Bertrand.R            # Downloads the Bertrand (2013) replication file & extracts data on income percentiles
-    │   ├── GSS_prep_dynamic                # Combines the data from all three previous data sources and prepares final data set
-    │   ├── data_sets                       # Folder containing the data sets
+    │   ├── GSS_prep_dynamic          # Combines the data from all three previous data sources and prepares final data set │   ├── data_sets                 # Folder containing the data sets
     |       ├── GSS.CS.rda            # General Social Survey from 1972-2014
     |       ├── CPS_Bertrand.rda      # Replication file from Bertrand (2013)
     |       ├── data_final.rda        # Final data set

+### gh-pages branch

+    .
+    ├── index.rmd                     # Rmd file used to produce the website hosted at the gh-pages branch ├── index.html                    # Website hosted at the gh-pages branch ├── Data                          # Folder containing final data set │   ├── data_final.rda            # Copy of the final data set